 The Company's business is impacted by general economic conditions in the U.S. and international markets, particularly the U.S. retail markets including hardware stores, home centers, mass merchants, and other retailers.
-In recent quarters, operations have been negatively impacted by the general downturn in the U.S. economy, including higher unemployment figures, and the contraction of the retail market.
-Recently, there have been certain signs of improvement in economic activity, including a reduction in the unemployment figures.
-However, conditions are not expected to improve significantly in the near term.
-While recent economic growth reports are more positive, there still exists concern about downside risk to future growth and the high unemployment rate.
+In recent quarters, operations have been negatively impacted by the slow growth in the U.S. economy and high unemployment figures.
+Economic conditions are not expected to improve significantly in the near term and there still exists concern about downside risk to future growth and the high unemployment rate.
 These factors may have the effect of reducing consumer spending which could adversely affect our results of operations during the current year and beyond.

 The Company is sensitive to inflation or deflation present in the economies of the United States and foreign suppliers located primarily in Taiwan and China.
-The national and international economic difficulties of 2008 and 2009 began a reversal of the trend of rising costs for our products and commodities used in the manufacture of our products, including a decrease in the cost of oil and diesel fuel.
-Throughout most of 2010 and 2011, the Company saw an end to decreasing costs and, in certain instances, moderate increases in the costs for our products and the most critical commodities used in the manufacture of our products.
-Additionally, unfavorable exchange rate fluctuations have increased the costs for many of our products.
+Unfavorable exchange rate fluctuations have increased the costs for many of our products.
 The Company took pricing action in 2011 and 2012 in an attempt to offset a portion of the product cost increases.
-While inflation and resulting cost increases over a period of years would result in significant increases in inventory costs and operating expenses, the opposite is true when exposed to a prolonged period of cost decreases.
 The ability of the Company's operating divisions to institute price increases and seek price concessions, as appropriate, is dependent on competitive market conditions.

-The Three Months Ended June 30, 2013 vs the Three Months Ended June 30, 2012
+The Three Months Ended September 30, 2013 vs the Three Months Ended September 30, 2012